Susceptible-Infected Epidemics on Evolving Graphs: Lower bound on evoSI

 \subsection{Moment bounds}

+Let $\check{X}_t$ and $\check{X}_{I,t}$ be the number of total half-edges and infected half-edges in the AB-avoSI process.
 As in the analysis of avoSI, we multiply the original transition rates by $(\check{X_t}-1)/(\lambda \check{X}_{I,t})$.
 We will use a hat to denote the quantities after the time change.
 The evolution equation for $\hat{X}_t$ has the same form as avoSI and hence the first equation of \eqref{3lim} also holds for AB-avoSI.
 Now we consider the evolution of the number of susceptible half-edges $\hat{X}_{S,t}$.
 We need a bit more notation to describe this.
 For half-edge $i$, we let $I(i,t)=1$ if $i$ is an infected half-edge at time $t$ (which also means it hasn't been paired) and $I(i,t)=0$ otherwise.
 We can define $S(i,t)$ similarly.
 We also let $S(i,k,t)=1$ if $i$ is attached to a susceptible vertex with $k$ half-edges at time $t$.
 Finally, we let $v(j,t)$ be the vertex that half-edge $j$ is attached to at time $t$ and $D(j,t)$ be the number of half-edges attached to $v(j,t)$ at time $t$.

 We first write down the equation for $\hat{S}_{t,k}$.
 To reduce the size of formulas we let \beq G_{i,j}=\{I(i,t)=1, A(i,t)\leq B(j,t) \} . \eeq Reasoning as in the derivation of \eqref{eqStk2} gives